 Students may obtain a Parking Permit Registration Form by clicking on the Forms page of the website.
 They are also available in the Parking Services office.
 Please note that there are no refunds for permits once they have been purchased.

 Students who have state-issued permanent or temporary disability hangtags, parking cards or plates are also required to purchase and display SIU Edwardsville parking permits in order to use parking spaces for individuals with a disability on University property.
 Vehicles with appropriate permits may be parked in handicap spaces only when individuals with a disability are the driver or rider in the vehicle.

-Morris University Center employees with disabilities will be expected to park in handicap spaces in Lot B. Rendleman Hall employees with disabilities may park in handicap spaces in Lot C. If the spaces for individuals with a disability are filled, Rendleman Hall employees are also expected to park in Lot B. Handicap permits, placards and plates are not honored at meters in Lot C.
+Morris University Center employees with disabilities will be expected to park in handicap spaces in Lot B. Rendleman Hall employees with disabilities may park in handicap spaces in Lot C. If the spaces for individuals with a disability are filled, Rendleman Hall employees are also expected to park in Lot B. Please note that a special permit from the state is required to use the meter spaces in Lots B and C.

 Individuals are permitted to park in non-wheelchair designated and non-metered spaces, (except those for University vehicles) in lot of choice, except Lot C (metered lot behind Rendleman Hall), at no additional charge.
 Rendleman and Morris University Center student employees may park in Lot B.